-The personal appearance of students is the responsibility of the parent.
-The personal appearance of the students shall become the responsibility of the school when the mode of dress or personal grooming is considered inappropriate or disruptive.
-Clothing that has obscenities, sexually suggestive material or that represents drug, tobacco, or alcohol products will not be allowed.
-Tops shall not be strapless and clothing must cover the chest, back, torso, stomach, and lower extremities from armpit to armpit to fingertip when standing with arms to the side.
+A student's personal appearance is primarily the responsibility of their parent or guardian.
+However, when a student's clothing or grooming is deemed inappropriate or disruptive to the learning environment, it becomes a school matter.

+Clothing that displays obscenities, sexually suggestive content, or promotes drugs, tobacco, or alcohol is strictly prohibited.
+Tops must not be strapless and must provide full coverage of the chest, back, torso, stomach, and lower body from armpit to armpit down to fingertip length when standing with arms at the sides.
 Clothing may not be see-through.